huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 	notify_success(project["id"])
 ```

-Visit the link inside the comment to review the eventual training cost, and start fine-tuning the model!
+Visit the link inside the comment to review the training cost estimate, and start fine-tuning the model!

 ![community tab notification](../assets/auto-retrain/notification.png)